 Ofon Field, Oil and Gas Field, Nigeria

 The proved and probable reserves at Ofon are about 350 million barrels of oil equivalent.
-The phase 1 of Ofon Field started production in December 1997.
+Phase one of Ofon Field started production in December 1997.

-The second phase is expected to increase the production from the field from 30,000 barrels of oil equivalent per day (boepd) to 90,000boepd.
-The project will involve installation of four new platforms that include two production platforms, one accommodation platform for 124 people and a processing platform.
+The second phase is intended to increase the production from the field from 30,000 barrels of oil equivalent per day (boepd) to 90,000boepd.
+The project involved installation of four new platforms that include two production platforms, one accommodation platform for 124 people and a processing platform.

-Ofon Field phase 1 and phase 2 oil and gas field development
+Ofon Field phases one and two oil and gas field development

-The Ofon phase 2 will be a sustainable development and meet the standards set by the Federal Government of Nigeria.
-It will boost the regional economy and utilise local resources and manpower.
-The development will work towards reducing greenhouse gas emissions and flaring of associated gas.
-It will comply with environmental stewardship commitments undertaken by Total and EPNL.
+The Ofon phase two is a sustainable development and meets the standards set by the Federal Government of Nigeria.
+It boosts the regional economy and utilise local resources and manpower.
+The development works towards reducing greenhouse gas emissions and flaring of associated gas.
+It complies with environmental stewardship commitments undertaken by Total and EPNL.

-Gas from the field will be monetised using Nigeria LNG (NLNG) plant.
-The water produced during gas recovery will be re-injected into the reservoir to boost the output.
-Total will concentrate on developing deep offshore fields in the future.
-They include Akepo and Usan.
+Gas from the field is monetised using Nigeria LNG (NLNG) plant.
+The water produced during gas recovery is re-injected into the reservoir to boost the output.

 Hampidjan - High-Tech Ropes for Deepsea Lifting and Lowering

 Founded in 1934 as an industrial venture in Reykjavík to manufacture for...